lipka28/wiki_tkds/docs/Pravidla a procedury/Combat.md

 - *Penalizace:* Všechny útoky na blízku mimo těch bodných jsou házeny s nevýhodou.
 Poškození udělená Tupými nebo sečnými zbraněmi jsou poloviční.
 - *Útoky na dálku:* Útoky na dálku nejsou pod vodní hladinou většinou možné, pokud nejsou použity velmi specifické zbraně.

+==voda==

+Holding Breath: Characters can hold their breath for a number of rounds equal to their CON score.
+If their breath runs out, they begin to drown.
+A drowning character must be brought onto land and resuscitated within CON/3 rounds or die.
+Visibility: Submerged characters can see 100’ around them in the open ocean.
+Speed: Characters swim at half their normal movement speed.
+Armor and Encumbrance: Each turn, a character has a chance to sink based on their armor. • Leather: 20%. • Chain: 80%. • Plate: 100%.
+Overencumbered characters count as wearing chain.
+Magic armor does not apply these penalties.
+Weapons: Bludgeoning and missile weapons are useless.
+Cutting weapons attack at -4 and deal half damage on a hit.
+Spears and other thrusting weapons attack and damage as normal.
+Initiative: Unless the characters have an advantage, aquatic creatures always attack first in combat.
+Magic: Unless the caster can speak, they cannot use magic underwater.
+Additionally, spells that generate fire don’t work underwater—they just fizzle into hot bubbles.